MarioNette: Self-Supervised Sprite Learning: Method

 \subsection{Training procedure}

 Our pipeline is fully differentiable.
-We train the latent codes dictionary, sprite generator, frame encoder, transformation predictor and background layer jointly by minimizing a simple $L_2$ loss between our reconstructions and the ground truth frames.
-Additionally, we impose a $\text{Beta}(0.5,0.5)$ prior on the switches, dictionary element scores, and spatial offset probabilities to favor values close to 0 or 1, by adding a log-likelihood term to the loss, weighed by a factor of 0.0001.
+We train the latent codes dictionary, sprite generator, frame encoder, transformation predictor, and background layer jointly, minimizing $L_2$ distance between our reconstructions and ground truth frames.
+We also employ two regularizers: a Beta distribution prior on switches and dictionary element scores favors values close to 0 or 1, and an $L_1$ loss on switches favors a sparser solution without superfluous patches.
+Our final loss function for a single input is: